 All University core compliance modules, health and safety hazard based training and bookable classroom sessions are avaliable through the University's training platform TrainME.
 All staff, students and individuals with IT access can log into TrainME using their single sign on credentials via the StaffHub or via the direct link below.

-Online Modules in TrainME
+Online modules in TrainME

-Health and Safety Roles & Responsibilities
+Health & Safety Roles and Responsibilities

 Health and Safety Hazard Based Courses